China's Great Wall confirms interest in Fiat Chrysler

 A move for FCA by Great Wall Motor, China’s largest sport utility vehicle (SUV) and pick-up manufacturer, would be audacious, however.

-FCA is also larger than Great Wall, which has a market value of closer to US$16 billion.
+FCA is also larger than Great Wall, which has a market value of closer to $16 billion.

 Earlier on Monday, two people familiar with the matter said Great Wall Motor had asked for a meeting with FCA, with the aim of making an offer for all or part of the group.
 Also on Monday, citing an email from Great Wall Motor President Wang Fengying, Automotive News reported Great Wall had contacted FCA to express interest specifically in the Jeep brand.